 You can check the estimated status of each component by looking at the 'Maintenance' tab on the vacuum's companion app.
 All of these parts are available on the Roborock store page on Amazon.

 Similar to many other robot vacuums, the Roborock E4 is amazingly easy to store due to its compact footprint.
 It even returns to its charging base automatically.

 This vacuum's range is only really limited by its battery life and dirt compartment fill status.
 That said, it can't climb or descend staircases.

 The Roborock E4 has very good portability.
 Despite lacking a carrying handle, it's relatively easy to carry it around due to its light weight.

 The Roborock E4's battery performance is outstanding.
 Even when running continuously on its most powerful 'Max' mode, it lasts just under two hours.
 Using it in its least powerful 'Silent' mode, runtime extends to over three hours.
-However, the vacuum refuses all cleaning tasks once it drops below 20% charge and instead looks for its charging dock.
+However, it does take longer to recharge than some alternatives, such as the Xiaomi Mi Robot Vacuum.
+It's also worth noting that the vacuum refuses all cleaning tasks once it drops below 20% charge and instead looks for its charging dock.
 Thankfully, it's easy to know when you're running out of battery as the power button goes from solid white to red when the charge level drops under 20%.

 The Roborock E4 has a couple of quality of life features.
 Four different surface modes adjust the vacuum's suction power to different surfaces, which can be selected automatically or manually.
 In increasing order of power, these modes are Silent, Balanced, Turbo, and Max.
 'Balanced' is the default operating mode.